This tutorial is part of the Bytebase Terraform Provider series:

 Expected result:

-• ✅ All required rules pass
+• ✅ All SQL review rules pass successfully

 issue-sql-review-pass